FixelAlgorithmsTeam/fixel/_posts/2018-02-20-luminosity-mask-001.md

 How can we solve those?

 Well, this is what [Fixel Zone Selector][2] is all about.
-In the next part we'll talk about Zone Selector approach to Luminosity Masks.
+In the next part we'll talk about [Zone Selector][2] approach to Luminosity Masks.

 ## Image Credit